 The 85mm is a perfect focal length to achieve an excellent portrait and this option produces stand-out images in both indoor and outdoor environments.
 It also does well in low light conditions.

 The lens is well constructed and comes with dust and moisture resistant capabilities.
-It creates an amazing bokeh and offers fast and accurate autofocus.
+It creates an amazing bokeh effect and offers fast and accurate autofocus.
 Air Sphere Coating helps reduce the ghosting and flare effects from challenging lighting conditions.

 The Canon EF 85mm f/1.4L IS USM can fulfill different types of photography needs such as events, headshots, full-body shots, and even macro photography.
 This powerful lens has been able to impress many photographers.